utdata/icj-setting-up/macintosh-01.md

 ### Add the SSH key to Github

 1. Follow [these directions](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to add your key to Github.
+    - If you are asked about "RSA key fingerprint", type **yes**.
 2. **TEST:**From your Terminal, do `ssh -T git@github.com` to test the SSH keys.
-  - If you are asked about "RSA key fingerprint", type **yes**.
     - In the end, you should have a success message like: "Hi username!
 You've successfully authenticated, but GitHub does not provide shell access."

-### Alternative to SSH keys

-If there is some reason you can't set up SSH, you can reduce the number of times you have to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
-If you use a lab computer, you'll have to use this method. **Read all the tips and directions carefully.**

-SSH keys don't work on UT's Guest wifi service.
-If you are unable to use the official "utexas" wifi, then you will have to use this alternative.

-That is also the first thing to check if your `git push` times out ... make sure you are NOT on UT's Guest wifi.

 ## Code editor

 1. Install the code editor [Visual Studio Code](https://code.visualstudio.com/download) on your machine.
+(There is an Apple Silicon version for those with a new M1 Mac!)
 It's normal kind of application install that shouldn't give you any trouble.
 (There are other good code editors out there ([Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/3)), but I'll use VS Code in class and I suggest you do, too.)
 1. Follow these "Launching from the command line" [instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to add the `code` command to your path.
 This allows us to launch Visual Studio Code from a terminal.
 1. **TEST**: Close your Terminal and restart it.
 Type `code ./` and see it opens VS Code.
 Hollar if it doesn't.